Flight-Free-UK/flight_free_uk_website/source/posts/how-to-keep-your-pledge.html.markdown

 ### 4. Swap out the photo op for something close by

-I still love this Swiss idea showing that we often miss picturesque spots much closer to home: find your local spots with the [closeBY website](https://closeby.ch/).
+I love this Swiss idea showing that we often miss picturesque spots much closer to home: find your local spots with the [closeBY website](https://closeby.ch/).

 ### 5. Feel good about your emissions reduction